SilviaEiden/bikesharing/README.md

 ![2checkout_time_gender](Images/2checkout_time_gender.png)

-In this visualization, a line graph displays the number of bikes checked out by duration for each gender; that is male, female or unknown.
+In this visualization, a line graph displays the number of bikes checked out by duration for each gender; male, female and unknown.
 Along the x-axis are the minutes of a trip duration, and the y-axis is the number of bikes.
 The line graph can be filtered by gender and the hour for further comparison.
 Also, the line graph is color coded orange for male, blue for female and red for unknown.
 For example, the orange line states that 108,087 male users checked out a bike between 12 AM and 1 AM with a trip duration of 5 minutes as shown in the graph.

 <p>&nbsp;</p>